 Note that 1 is supposed to represent a just noticeable color difference, so you can see that with the exception of purple and white the patches do seem to provide a reasonably stable reference.
-This information, as well as average patch reflectance from 380 to 730nm at 10nm increments, is available in a spreadsheet from the linked page above.
+This information, as well as average patch reflectance from 380 to 730nm at 10nm increments, is available in a spreadsheet from the relative link above.

 Bingo! the L*a*b* color space is a simple transformation away from .
 With the data above and a single raw capture of a ColorChecker Passport Photo target in clear noonish sunlight (call it D50) we’ve got 24 as opposed to just 3 sets of raw and reference data triplets needed to solve for the coefficients of the Forward Matrix in Equation 1.
-And we can use the larger data set to make sure that the coefficients fit a wider number of potential photographic subjects.
+And we can use the larger data set to make sure that the coefficients fit a wider number of potential photographic subjects – that’s why they call it a compromise color matrix.
 Shutter Release.

 Ok, so now we have the cc24 target illuminated by a roughly D50 source captured in the raw file of a Nikon D610+24-120mm/4.
-Next we read the mean values of each of the 24 patches with a tool like RawDigger .
-Then we white balance each patch triplet based on the second gray patch from the left in the bottom row.
-Then we demosaic it.
-This is now the white balanced and demosaiced raw data set that we need, .
+Next we read the mean values in the three color channels for each of the 24 patches with a tool like RawDigger .
+Then we white balance them based on the third gray patch from the right in the neutral bottom row and demosaic them.
+The result is now the white balanced and demosaiced raw data set that we need, one triplet per patch.

+In fact in what follows I will use the standard color difference (CIEDE2000) as the minimization criterion.
 We can set up a spreadsheet with the 24 triplets and 9 cells representing the coefficients in the forward matrix as arrays.
 Seed the coefficients to, say, 1/3 each.
-Matrix multiply the triplets by the seed matrix, convert to L*a*b*, compute differences to the reference values in Figure 1 above and let Excel solver figure out what values of the 9 coefficients minimize the sum of the differences.
-The resulting matrix will be the best compromise found for the 24 patches under that illuminant, giving each patch equal importance.
+Matrix multiply the triplets by the seed matrix, convert to L*a*b*, compute differences to the reference values in Figure 1 above and let Excel Solver figure out what values of the 9 coefficients of minimize the sum of the differences.
+The resulting matrix will be the best compromise found for the 24 patches under that illuminant, taking HVS color sensitivity in consideration therefore giving each patch approximately equal perceptual importance.

 The Compromise Forward Matrix

 Cool.
-These are the differences for each patch based on optrop’s ColorChecher reference data.
+These are the differences for each patch resulting from the transformation using OptProp’s ColorChecher reference data.

 The average is 1.5 and maximum is 3.8 in the light skin patch.
 Recall that 1 is a just noticeable difference.
 I repeated the exercise this time using the BabelColor 30 database as reference and this is the resulting forward matrix then: